stephane-martin/bouncer/README.md

 # Motivation

 Nginx does not provide natively LDAP authentication.
-But it provides a generic authentication module, that performs HTTP requests to a backend to check if a user is allowed to access the ressource
+But it provides a generic authentication module, that performs HTTP requests to a backend service to check if a user is allowed to access the ressource
 (see [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html)).

-nginx-auth-ldap provides such a backend to do HTTP Basic Auth on a LDAP backend.
+`bouncer` provides such a backend to perform LDAP authentication/

 # Features

 ## Consul integration

-- nginx-auth-ldap configuration can be defined in Consul KV
+- `bouncer` configuration can be defined in Consul KV
-- if your LDAP directories are services registered in Consul, nginx-auth-ldap can find them
+- if your LDAP directories are services registered in Consul, `bouncer` can find them
-- nginx-auth-ldap can register itself as a Consul service
+- `bouncer` can register itself as a Consul service

 ## LDAP authentication

-nginx-auth-ldap can authenticate users based on a LDAP directory.
+`bouncer` can authenticate users based on a LDAP directory.
 Two authentication schemes are supported: "direct LDAP bind" or "LDAP search and bind".

 Multiple LDAP directories can be defined.
-In that case, nginx-auth-ldap will load-balance the LDAP requests among them.
+In that case, `bouncer` will load-balance the LDAP requests among them.

 ## Backend services

 Your backend services don't have to deal with authentication anymore.
-Instead they rely on nginx and nginx-auth-ldap to perform the authentication separately.
+Instead they rely on nginx and `bouncer` to perform the authentication separately.
 The services are given information about the current user by HTTP headers.

 ## Check-health and statistics

-For reliable monitoring, nginx-auth-ldap provides a simple health-check and some basic statistics.
+For reliable monitoring, `bouncer` provides a simple health-check and some basic statistics.

 ## Logging